-When DHS is the requesting agency, the DHS program manager will maintain (in coordination with the servicing agency) Part B for DHS.
-Each procurement action executed in support of the IAA must either include or incorporate by reference Part A of the IA and forward a copy of Part B to the applicable financial office.
+When DHS is the requesting agency, the DHS PM/RO will maintain (in coordination with the servicing agency) Part B for DHS.
+Each procurement action executed in support of the IA must either include or incorporate by reference Part A of the IA and forward a copy of Part B to the applicable financial office.

-(iv) Regardless of the dollar value, all assisted acquisitions must be supported by an IA.
+- (iv) Regardless of the dollar value, all assisted acquisitions must be supported by an IA.
 All IAs must cite the statute upon which the agreement is based.
 Each IA may rely upon only one statute.
-The Economy Act should be used as the statutory authority for an IA only when a more specific authority is not available.

-(v) An IA is prepared and signed in advance by an authorized official of each of the requesting and the servicing agencies concerned.
-Within DHS, a warranted contracting officer signs IAs for all assisted acquisitions.

-(vi) Each IA shall identify the supplies and services to be provided and shall indicate the fee charged by the servicing agency.
+The Economy Act should be used as the statutory authority for an IA only when a more specific authority is not available. - (v) An IA is prepared and signed in advance by an authorized official of each of the requesting and the servicing agencies concerned.
+Within DHS, a warranted contracting officer signs IAs for all assisted acquisitions. - (vi) Each IA shall identify the supplies and services to be provided and shall indicate the cost of providing acquisition services under the IAA.
 The description of supplies or services must be specific, definite, and clear in order to support a binding agreement that will be recorded as an obligation.

-(vii) Supplies or services shall not be provided or accepted until the completed IA is executed by both the requesting agency and servicing agency.
+The estimated cost for providing acquisition services under the IAA shall be captured in Part B (or equivalent) of the IA, Section B.10.
+Fees, separately from the funding of the resulting contract or order. - (vii) Supplies or services shall not be provided or accepted until the completed IA is executed by both the requesting agency and servicing agency.
 The funded amount of each executed IA must be recorded as an obligation in the requesting agency's financial system.